In Selah "Attendance Works!"

 - States can lead the way and encourage districts and schools to take action to improve student attendance.

-As we begin a new school year let’s remember that absenteeism matters as missed days add up.
+As we enjoy another school year let’s remember that absenteeism matters as missed days add up.
 For the sake of Selah students, let’s focus on “Attendance Works!”